dank/OddshotConverter/README.md

 #Known Issue(s)
 * ~~Rare cases when videos never get uploaded to YouTube/commented.~~ **(fixed v1.0.2)**
 * ~~"Pending" oddshot clips breaks the bot.~~ **(fixed v1.0.3)**

+*I am not affliated with Oddshot.tv in anyway, all copyrights reserved to its respective owners.*